bangarharshit/ConductorMVP/README.md

 # Conductor MVP
 It is a tiny library (17kb  and just contain 2 classes) to add MVP support to [Conductor](https://github.com/bluelinelabs/Conductor).
-It achieves the same by removing view logic into a separate class.
+It achieves the same by moving the view logic into a separate class.

 ## Design considerations
 1. Controller should only contain the logic.